DanShappir/Seq/README.md

 ## Iteration methods
 ### forEach(callback[, generatorInitialization...])
-Invoke the specified callback function for every item in the genered sequence.
+Invoke the specified callback function for every item in the sequence.
 The callback receives the current item as an argument.
 If the callback returns a value, that value is provided back to the generator as the result of the *yield* instruction.
 Any additional optional arguments will be provided as arguments to the generator.
 ```javascript
 Sequences.numbers().head(5).forEach((v) => console.log(v), null, 2); // 2, 3, 4, 5, 6
 ```
-**Note:* since *forEach* cannot stop the iteration, do not use it with undelimited generators.
+**Note:** since *forEach* cannot stop the iteration, do not use it with undelimited generators with it.
 Instead use methods such as *head* and *until* to limit the sequence.

 ### until(filter[, generatorInitialization...])
 Creates a generator that emits all the provided values until the specified *filter* returns *true* (see [filters](#filters) section for details).
 If you pass arguments to the created generator, they will be passed on as-is to the original generator.